THANK YOU to our funders for making

 PLEASE NOTE -- INFORMATION ABOUT CHANGES AND ADDITIONS TO OUR PROGRAM DURING THE COVID-19 EMERGENCY:

-afford to hire an attorney.
+fair and equitable access to the courts and the resources to exercise their rights and responsibilities under the law.
 You do not have to be a Pierce County resident to get help

 with your case, but we can help you best if your case is in a Pierce County court or in Puyallup Tribal Court.
 TO CONTACT US please see the current emergency contact information above.